OSGeo/OSGeoLive-doc/en/quickstart/pycsw_quickstart.rst

 Tester
 ======

-To run the pycsw tester, open Firefox and navigate to http://localhost/pycsw/tester/index.html
+To run the pycsw tester, use the pycsw launcher from the Web Services group, or open Firefox and navigate to http://localhost/pycsw/tester/index.html

 .. image:: ../../images/screenshots/1024x768/pycsw_tester.png
   :scale: 75 %